kiss2u/landscape/README.md

   * *IPv6 Support*

     * ✅ Use DHCPv6-PD to request prefix from upstream
-    * ✅ Use RA to advertise prefix to downstream
+    * ✅ Use RA to advertise multiple prefixes to downstream

 * <u>Flow Control Module</u>

-  * ✅ Tag flows using IP + QoS
+  * ✅ Tag flows using IP / MAC
   * ✅ Each flow can have its own DNS settings and cache
   * ✅ Route marked traffic based on rules (direct/drop/reuse port/redirect to Docker or NIC)
   * ❌ Assign tracking marks to specified packets